Installation

 - Wait for the project to finish provisioning.

-- Go to Settings > API and copy:
+- Go to Settings > API and copy the

 Step 4: Add environment variables in Vercel